stirner/vagrant/README.md

 ![WorkFlow Diagram](./img/workflow.png)

 Verify all the services have been provisioned.
-The Replica count for each service should be 1/1 Be very patient!!!!
+The Replica count for each service should be.

+Be very patient!!!!

 **Note this can take a couple minutes**